 If one or more of our major tax preparation partners were to substantially reduce or stop offering our services to their customers, our business, operating results and financial condition would be harmed.
-Historically, substantially all of TPG's revenues have come from sales through a relatively small number of tax preparation firms.
+Substantially all the revenues we generate from our tax refund processing services have come from sales through a relatively small number of tax preparation firms.
 We do not have long-term contractual commitments from any of our current tax preparation partners and our tax preparation partners may elect to not renew their contracts with us with little or no advance notice.
 As a result, we cannot be assured that any of our current tax preparation partners will continue to partner with us past the terms in their current agreements.
 A termination of our relationships with certain tax preparation partners that provide commercial tax preparation software would result in lost revenue and the loss of the ability to secure future relationships with new or existing tax preparation firms that use such tax software.